 You can see that column A consists of all the names from Alvin to Dan.
 Now, column B, named Reversed, is something where we will add a generic formula to look up and add the values as flipped from column A. This means the sequence will be Dan as first, Bob as second, and going so on, Alvin will be the last entry under column B.

 Step 1: In cell B2, start typing the INDEX formula and use $A2:$A$11 as an absolute reference to it (hit the keyboard F4 button once to convert the reference into an absolute one).

-Step 2: Now, use the ROWS function to add the relative row references.
-Use the same data reference inside the ROWS function (A2:A$11); however, this time, use F4 to make A11 as absolute.
+Step 2: Add the relative row references using the ROWS function.
+Use the same data reference inside the ROWS function (A2:A$11); however, use F4 to make A11 absolute this time.

-Step 3: Add two closing parentheses for ROWS as well as the INDEX function, and this formula is complete.
-You can press the Enter key as well as drag this formula across B2:B11 to get the desired result.
+Step 3: Add two closing parentheses for ROWS and the INDEX function; this formula is complete.
+Press the Enter key and drag this formula across B2:B11 for the desired result.

 Things to Remember About Excel Reverse Order

-- Excel doesn’t have any built-in function that reverses/flips the column order.
+- Excel has no built-in function that reverses/flips the column order.
 It can be achieved with different formulae and their combinations.

-- Excel SORT seems to be the best, simple yet faster way to achieve the order reversal or order flipping of a column.
+- Excel SORT seems to be the best yet fastest way to achieve a column’s order reversal or order flipping.

-- However, at the same time, using a combination of INDEX and ROWS function is more generic since it doesn’t alter the original order preference, and you still can have your values in original order if you changed your mind from flipping the column order.
+- However, at the same time, using a combination of INDEX and ROWS functions is more generic since it doesn’t alter the original order preference, and you still can have your values in the original order if you change your mind from flipping the column order.

 This is a guide to Excel Reverse Order.
-Here we discuss How to Reverse Column Order in Excel along with practical examples and a downloadable excel template.
+Here we discuss How to Reverse Column Order in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –